 What is the Average Salary?

-According to the Bureau of Labor Statistics, if you were to pursue becoming a sports marketing management or public relations manager in the spectator side of the industry, you could expect to earn an average salary of $122,660.
+According to the Bureau of Labor Statistics (BLS), a sports marketing manager or public relations manager can earn an average salary of $122,660.
 Scouts may need additional education, but earnings in this category are only $64,180 per year.

 Factors That Affect Salaries

-There is a wide range of factors that will tie into the salary expectations for each job title, even when every professional has completed the same level of education.
-For example, the geographic region where you plan on working can greatly affect the supply and demand for sports management graduates.
-Level of experience and whether or not you yourself were an athlete can also play a role.
+Many factors will tie into the salary expectations for each sports management job title.
+Salaries vary even when professionals have the same level of education.
+For example, the geographic region where you work can significantly affect the supply and demand for sports management graduates.
+Your experience level and whether or not you were an athlete can also play a role.